BeeHiveCyberSecurity/BeeHive-Cogs/README.md

 ```[p]load (cogname)```

 ## Cog directory
+- **[ping](https://github.com/BeeHiveCyberSecurity/BeeHive-Cogs/tree/main/ping)** - A nice, functional ping and SpeedTest tool combined.
+One command, no fuss - `[p]ping`
+- **[nicknamemanagement](https://github.com/BeeHiveCyberSecurity/BeeHive-Cogs/tree/main/nicknamemanagement)** - Help manage unruly, unsightly, and otherwise annoying nicknames/screennames in your server.
+A dehoister on steroids, that dislikes anything that isn't alphanumeric.
+- **[cloudflare](https://github.com/BeeHiveCyberSecurity/BeeHive-Cogs/tree/main/cloudflare)** - Utilize a multitude of advanced Cloudflare tools thru Discord, including the Cloudflare URL Scanner.
+For the bot owner, unlock the ability to interact with multiple Cloudflare products you utilize thru your Red-DiscordBot instance.
 - **[virustotal](https://github.com/BeeHiveCyberSecurity/BeeHive-Cogs/tree/main/virustotal)** - Utilize the VirusTotal API and a `free` VirusTotal API Key to analyze files and URLs for malicious content.
 - **[urlscan](https://github.com/BeeHiveCyberSecurity/BeeHive-Cogs/tree/main/urlscan)** - Utilize the URLScan.io API and a `free` URLScan API Key to analyze URL's for safety and/or security, or enable `[p]urlscan autoscan` to keep your chat safe on autopilot.
 - **[antiphishing](https://github.com/BeeHiveCyberSecurity/BeeHive-Cogs/tree/main/antiphishing)** - Passively detect and remove malicious website links sent in your server's chats.
 Always on, always watchful. `(recommended)`